-And while I totally believe in the power of good quality supplements to support wellness and help us boost health in times of illness, they are not cheap and we must always prioritize healthy groceries for our families (If you have to choose between good food or supplements, choose the food, but also look honestly at areas of life where you could reduce expenses to allocate more funds for health-care).
+While I totally believe in the power of good quality supplements to support wellness and help us boost health in times of illness, they are not cheap and we must always prioritize healthy groceries for our families (if you have to choose between good food or supplements, choose the food.

-So in addition to my D3 supplement I add mushrooms (I haven’t sundried my own yet but plan to try it this summer), eggs, and fish to my weekly menu plans and, of course, I aim for sunlight exposure when possible.
+In addition to my D3 supplement I add mushrooms, eggs, and fish to my weekly menu plans and, of course, I aim for sunlight exposure when possible.
 Rather than just take probiotics, I reduce antagonists to beneficial gut bacteria (ex. chlorine, fluoride, agrochemicals, antibiotics) and consume prebiotics and fermented foods (which also provides some K2 to balance the D3).
 Although I regularly take a B-complex I also consume plenty leafy greens, nuts and seeds, eggs, fish, avocado, beans, broth and some meat AND engage in stress and anxiety reducing practices to avoid burning through my B vitamin stores.
-I’m sure you get the idea.
-Real food.
-Health promoting lifestyle.
-Then supplements.

-Following are some of the supplements that I personally use and which I believe have helped move me from anxiety to greater calm and balance:
+Following are some of the supplements that I personally use (at the time of writing in 2016) and which I believe have helped move me from anxiety to greater calm and balance:

 Many of the B vitamins work together to help with mood balance, handling stress, heart health, energy and more; B1, B3, B6 and B12 have been studied extensively due to their effects on the brain.* While I might sometimes recommend extra supplementation of a specific B, for a specific reason, I generally think they are best taken together in a quality complex to help prevent imbalances.
 I prefer methylcobalamin (better absorbed/more effective) over cyanocobalamin (which is the form of B12 more often used) and folate (or folinic acid, methylfolate or L-5-MTHF:, bioavailable/lower potential cancer risk) over synthetic folic acid or B9.